sebastopolys/GinsengHtml/README.md

 ```
 Note that if any html element is printed without its closing tag, browsers will add it at the end of the ``<body>`` automatically

-### Print multiple elements
+### Print multiple elementson with a single html function
-It is possible to output multiple html tags at the same time, using any html function that takes a single array.
+It is possible to output multiple html tags using a single html function.

 In order to achieve this the array passed to the function must be indexed without associative keys:
 ```